The Bike

 Foot Controls

-I removed the stock floorboards and upgraded to Thrashin Supply Bagger Floorboards along with a TSC shifter peg.
+I pulled the stock floorboards and swapped them for Thrashin Supply Bagger Floorboards, along with a TSC shifter peg.

 Cup Holder